Rebilly/rebilly-recomponents/README.md

     </a>
 </p>

-# Rebilly Recomponents Monorepo
+# Rebilly Recomponents

-As the number of projects at Rebilly requiring a UI grows larger, it has becme apparent that we need to share UI components.
+As the number of Web Apps developed at Rebilly grows larger, it has become apparent that we need a way to share UI components across projects.
+Recomponents offers similar levels of customization to projects like Twitter Bootstrap, but comes default with the familiar look and feel.
+This library also delivers consistency of implementation and usage to Rebilly developers (and in the future, the greater Vue community).
-This library can be used for any project based on Vue to help deliver consistency in both look and feel to the end-user, and usage for Rebilly developers.

 ## Repository structure